pylint-dev/pylint/doc/faq.rst

 5. Classes and Inheritance
 ==========================

-5.1 When is pylint considering a class as an interface?
+5.1 When is Pylint considering a class as an interface?
 -------------------------------------------------------

 A class is considered as an interface if there is a class named "Interface" somewhere in its inheritance tree.

-5.2 When is pylint considering that a class is implementing a given interface?
+5.2 When is Pylint considering that a class is implementing a given interface?
 --------------------------------------------------------------------------------

 Pylint is using the Zope 2 interfaces conventions, and so is